-Students will be required to attend the show that they helped build for the THFM department, and prepare a review of the show.
+Students will be required to attend the three shows produced by the THFM department and prepare a review of the show.
 These assignments shall be graded as pass/fail.
 Viewing and writing about these performances occurs outside of class time.
 These performances are free.

-Production #1: Nov 29 - Dec 3 Production #3: Apr 4 - 8
+Production #1: Nov 29 - Dec 3 Production #2: Feb 14 - 8 Production #3: Apr 4 - 8